shangfii/Employee_Manager/README.md

 7. npm install asciiart-logo

 ## App at work
-Open the iMage in the Video folder to see if the image bellow is slow
+Open the iMage in the Image folder above  to see if the image bellow is slow for you

 ![Employee_Manger_App](https://github.com/shangfii/Employee_Manager/blob/main/iMages/Employee_Management_App.gif)